VfB Stuttgart (women)

 VfB Stuttgart (/de/) is a German women's association football team based in Stuttgart, Baden-Württemberg.

 History

 VfB Stuttgart founded its women's football department on 31 May 2021.
 Since 1 July 2022, the first women's team has been part of VfB Stuttgart 1893 AG, the company that operates the professional football department of the club.
 The women's team started competing in the 2022–23 season, with plans for multiple teams in cooperation with VfB Obertürkheim whose women's football department officially established in 1994.

 Heiko Gerber became head coach on 28 July 2022, succeeding Lisa Lang, who remained as team manager.
 Sascha Glass was appointed as sporting director in June 2023.
 In the 2023–24 season, the club finished top of Oberliga Baden-Württemberg, securing promotion to the Regionalliga Süd.
-On May 18, 2025, the club clinched the 2024–25 division title with a commanding 12–0 win over TSV Schwaben Augsburg, earning promotion to the 2.
+On 18 May 2025, the club clinched the 2024–25 division title with a commanding 12–0 win over TSV Schwaben Augsburg, earning promotion to the 2.
 Bundesliga.
+A year later, on 10 May, they secured back-to-back promotion to the Bundesliga by sealing the second division title with a 4–1 victory over VfL Wolfsburg II.